lxm218/Edminforce/doc/mobile base/README.md

  * Increas package number, if we didn't organizate well, increase the difficult of maintain package  - I think we can use name standard to improve this

-Kevin>>> No, we should not.
+ > **Kevin:** **No**, we should not.
 Most Meteor Packages are not either.
 Please read most of the current existing packages, how they managed.
 They have client and server in the same package.
 I did not see any of your "Advantages" if you separate client and server.
 Package is separated by functionalities.
-<<<

 2. How to extend a package?

-Kevin>>> The same as you expend any javascript object.
+ > **Kevin:** The same as you expend any javascript object.
 For example, Package A export an object Shaoke.
 You can easily add a function to Shaoke by Shaoke.newFunction = function something(){...}

-<<<
+ > **Note:** After discuss with Kevin, Kevin's suggestion is for this version, we don't need to think about extend pacakge, so we don't need to export our class, Kevin's suggestion he think if we need to extend a package, we can create a branch, and modify on it this branch, and you need to take care about merge by yourself, or you can copy this package and modify.
+Kevin said duplicate code sometime is unavoid.

 3. Should we make collections be a package?